matt-daneshvar/laravel-resource-actions/README.md

 ## Usage

-This package helps you write:
+With this package you may write:

 ```php
 class TaskController extends BaseController {